 Mavic Air 2 range

 Featuring OcuSync 2.0 communication, the transmitter has an impressive of up to 10 KM control range.
-Here, I should mention that are two versions (FCC-10KM and CE-6KM) available, according to your region, operation mode will be automatically selected.
-Of course these values can be obtained in ideal testing environments with no obstacles and low RF noise.
+Here, I should mention that are two versions (FCC-10KM and CE-6KM) available, according to your region, the operation mode will be automatically selected.
+Of course, these values can be obtained in ideal testing environments with no obstacles and low RF noise.
 Personalty, with CE version I obtained a max range of 5329 meters (17483 ft).
 I need it to return due to low battery warning.
 By comparison, in the same test field, my MINI had the range of just 1854 meters.

 Mavic Air 2 review: Camera

-The Air 2 features a 3-axis stabilized 48MP camera with 1/2 inch CMOS sensor and 24mm f/2.8 lens.
+Air 2 features a 3-axis stabilized 48MP camera with 1/2 inch CMOS sensor and a 24mm f/2.8 lens.
 It is capable to take 4K (3840×2160) videos with 60 fps seconds and Full HD (1920×1080) videos with up to 240 fps (perfect for cool slow-mo videos).
 In HDR mode max frame rate is limited to 30 fps at all resolutions.
 You can opt for H.264/MPEG-4 AVC or H.265/HEVC video compression with max 120 Mbps.
 Here, I should mention that 4k@60 recording is available only with the much larger and more than twice expensive Phantom 4 drone.

 While you’re shooting in 48-megapixel mode, max ISO value which can be set is 3200.
-In standard 12-megapixel mode you can go up to 6400.
+In standard 12-megapixel mode, you can go up to 6400.
 Image quality seems to be identical in both modes at the same ISO value.

 I don’t own a Mavic 2 Pro, but many YouTube review says that its only “20” megapixel sensor provides much better image quality than the Air 2’s 48 mp one.
 Another proof that size doesn’t always matter :).

-Its internal 8 GB memory can be extended via micro SD slot with cards with capacity of up to 256 GB.
+Its internal 8 GB memory can be extended via micro SD slot with cards with a capacity of up to 256 GB.
 The built-in storage can be life-saving in case you forget your micro SD at home in the card reader.
 Four minutes of 4k@60fps video has a size of ~3.8 GB.

-In addition to photo (Standard, 48MP, Smart and AEB), video (Normal, HDR and Slow motion) camera modes, the Mavic Air features lots of QuickShoot modes and 8K Hyper-lapse videos (Free, Circle, Course-Lock and Way-points).
+In addition to the photo (Standard, 48MP, Smart and AEB), video (Normal, HDR and Slow motion) camera modes, the Mavic Air features lots of QuickShoot modes and 8K Hyper-lapse videos (Free, Circle, Course-Lock and Way-points).